Pancake-dot-png/Ult-4-Me/README.md

 # ULT-4-ME — Overwatch 2 Haptic Integration

 **ULT-4-ME** is a Windows application that turns **Overwatch 2 gameplay events into real-time haptic feedback** through Intiface-compatible devices.
+(I makes your lovense go buzz when you overwatc)

 Using **real-time computer vision**, ULT-4-ME detects gameplay events such as eliminations, assists, saves, healing, deaths, and status effects.
 These events contribute to a configurable score that controls the intensity of connected haptic devices.